Building a strong relationship in mid-pregnancy

 Things you can do

-- Ask your partner what hopes and dreams she has as a parent and share your own.
+- Ask your partner about her hopes and dreams as a parent and share your own.

 - Get involved in the nesting and home preparations.
-It can be a good way to spend time with your partner just now.
+It can be a good way to spend time with your partner.

-- If you think your relationship needs some work, bring it up with your partner.
-Start finding ways to work with each other’s differences and negotiate solutions when problems arise.
+- If you think your relationship needs some work, talk about it together.
+Look for ways to work with each other’s differences and negotiate solutions when problems arise.
 For example, ‘I’ve noticed we think differently about getting stuff ready for baby.
 Can we talk about how to get our home ready in a way we’re both happy with?’

 - If you think you need some professional help to work things out with your partner, call MensLine on 1300 789 978, Relationships Australia on 1300 364 277 or the Family Relationship Advice Line on 1800 050 321.